-Treatments for Non-24 Hour Sleep Wake Disorder (N24HSWD) are aimed at resynchronizing the patient's internal body clock to the 24-hour day-night cycle.
+Treatments for Non-24-Hour Sleep Wake Disorder (Non-24) are aimed at resynchronizing the patient's internal body clock to the 24-hour day-night cycle.
 While appropriately timed light exposure that resets the phase (i.e., timing) of the internal body clock to the 24-hour day-night cycle is important to most people and other mammals, light exposure is only effective in the sighted.
-Dietary melatonin is a commonly used treatment for N24HSWS, although no large-scale clinical trials of melatonin therapy for N24HSWS have been conducted to date.
+Dietary melatonin is a commonly used treatment for Non-24, although no large-scale clinical trials of melatonin therapy for Non-24 have been conducted to date.

 Assessing the patient's circadian phase prior to treatment is important to ensure appropriate timing of melatonin and successful results.
 The most important point to make about melatonin treatments is that it should be given on a strict 24-hour cycle; that is, at a fixed time each night.